 To utilize the Liqwid protocol, you first supply your preferred Cardano native asset and amount.
-ADA and DJED are currently the only two markets supported on Liqwid mainnet, with support for SHEN and additional Cardano native assets soon to launch.
+ADA, DJED and SHEN are currently the only three markets supported on Liqwid mainnet, with support for additional Cardano native assets launching soon.

 After providing liquidity, you will earn interest calculated from the market's borrowing demand.
 Supplying assets also allows you to borrow by using your supplied assets as collateral.
 The interest you earn on supplied assets reduces the interest rate you accrue on active loans.

 What is the cost of using the Liqwid protocol?

 Using the protocol requires transactions on the Cardano blockchain so transaction fees for usage, denominated in ADA, which vary based on transaction complexity.